MadhumitaRamesh/ab-recon/README.md

 3. Start the development server: `npm run dev`

 ## Database Configuration
-For detailed instructions on initializing the MySQL schema and seeding initial data, please refer to the `DATABASE_SETUP.md` file included in this repository.
+For detailed instructions on initializing the MySQL schema and seeding initial data, please refer to the `DATABASE_SETUP.md` file included in this repository